async-aws/aws/docs/features/async.md

 is received, the function will yield the response.
 If the timeout is reached, or all responses are resolved, the loop stops.

-The function has also a `$fullResponse` arguments.
-When false (default value) the HTTP client will wait for only the first bytes.
-Otherwise, the HTTP client will wait until receiving the entire response.
+The function has also a `$fullResponse` argument.
+When `false` (default value) the HTTP client will wait only for HTTP status code and headers.
+When `true`, the HTTP client will wait until receiving the full response body.

 ```php
 use AsyncAws\Core\Result;